 - Protect your project by avoiding verbal agreements.
 Get everything in writing.

 - Choose a language for the project.
 Most often, English is the language of business.

 - Video and phone calls work best for planning and negotiating.
 Ensure clarification by providing meeting notes.

-- Create a detailed statement of work, outlining expectation, measurements, and the definition of done.
+- Create a detailed statement of work, outlining expectations, measurements, and the definition of done.

 - Be explicit about pricing and payment in the agreement.